jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 - In QLDB there is no concept of decentralization.
 So QLDB has a central and unique point of control while `Amazon Managed Blockchain` use this kind of concept.

 ## Amazon Managed Blockchain

+Blockchain makes it possible to execute financial transactions between multiple parties, without the need of a central authority.
+With Amazon Managed Blockchain is possible to join public blockchain networks or create your own private network.

+It is compatible with Ethereum and HyperLedger Fabric.

+## Amazon DMS

+Amazon Data Migration Service is a service to migrate data from one database to another.
+As we could see, exists multiple types of databases, so if we need to migrate data from other types we use DMS.

+- DMS Runs into an EC2 instance, and this kind of resource only runs while the migration is running.
+- With DMS we can quickly and securely migrate databases to AWS

+it supports Homogeneous Migrations and Heterogeneous Migrations.

+- The homogeneous migrations are to same type of database: Ex.
+Oracle to Oracle.
+- The heterogenous migrations are to different types of database: SQL Server to Oracle
+- We can also migrate to Kinesis Stream Data.